deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 We will deploy a technique referenced above- (when we added to cl).
 Since EDX is already equal to zero from our flags parameter, let's use this register to do our calculations.

 This time, we will add to the DH (data high) register, which is an 8-bit register within the 16-bit register DX, which is a part of the 32-bit register EDX.
-This register is not at the MOST significant byte, but close to.
+This register is not at the LEAST significant byte, but close to.

 When we add to DH (in context of EDX), it will look a little something like this: